 Each of our classes has one celebration each term.
 Prep to Yr 2 celebrate with a Liturgy of the Word and our Yr 3 – 6 classes celebrate at the Parish Mass on Thursdays at 9.15am.
 Yr 3 - 6 celebrate Reconciliation as their Term 3 liturgy.
 After each celebration parents and parishioners are invited to join the students for a shared morning tea.
 Our teachers and students create a celebration linked to the unit they are exploring in Religion at the time.
 Students are active participants responsible for the readings, songs and offertory procession.

-Fr Ashley Class Visits
+Fr Rony Class Visits

-Each class invites Fr Ashley to discuss a relevant aspect of the RE Curriculum or the Liturgical Calendar at least once each term.
+Each class invites Fr Rony to discuss a relevant aspect of the RE Curriculum or the Liturgical Calendar at least once each term.
 The students have the opportunity to ask questions and make connections with our Parish Priest, who is a valuable member of our school community.

 Lighthouse Keeper’s Projects

 All aspects of fundraising and service fit under the umbrella of our 'Lighthouse Keeper's Projects'.
 Each class organises one act of service or fundraising project per year.
 This project is linked to the Religion curriculum where possible.
-Examples of Lighthouse Keeper's Projects include St Vincent de Paul Christmas Appeal, RSPCA Pupcake Day, Fiji Friday, Christmas Carols at Mandalay Aged Care Facility, Church Cleaning and creating a garden for Fr Ashley.
+Examples of Lighthouse Keeper's Projects include St Vincent de Paul Christmas Appeal, RSPCA Pupcake Day, Fiji Friday, Christmas Carols at Mandalay Aged Care Facility, Church Cleaning and creating a garden for Fr Rony.

 Meditation